imarc/craft-volume-permissions/README.md

     VOLUME_DIR_PUBLIC_PERMISSION=755
     VOLUME_DIR_PRIVATE_PERMISSION=700

 Being able to set the proper non-standard file permissions can be critical in certain environments.
+A specific example is deploying to a filesystem using ACLs where it is essential that directories and files are group writable.

 ## Install